-Lastly, if you plan to run more than 10 jobs that each request more than 2 CPUs and/or 14GB of vmem, please contact us at clusteradm [at] nmr.mgh.harvard.edu to discuss proper cluster-sharing etiquette.
+Lastly, if you plan to run more than 10 jobs that each request more than 2 CPUs and/or 14GB of vmem, please discuss on the batch-users [at] nmr.mgh.harvard.edu mailing list to discuss proper cluster-sharing etiquette.

 Why is my job automically cancelled after running for 96 hours?

 We restrict jobs to run for 96 hours.
 After that, they are automatically deleted.
-If you submitted a job and are worried that it will not complete before the time limit, email clusteradm [at] nmr.mgh.harvard.edu.
-We can extend the job for you.
+If you submitted a job and are worried that it will not complete before the time limit, email batch-users [at] nmr.mgh.harvard.edu and one of the admins can extend the job for you.
 If you know, before you submit the job, that you will need more time use the 'extended' queue.

 $ pbsubmit -q extended ....